Who I am, what AICAP HR is, and why this blueprint exists.

 What this demo did NOT show

-- A real skills ontology - successor slate uses performance + role signals; skills-based slating is Phase 2
+- A proper skills ontology - successor slate uses performance + role signals; skills-based slating is Phase 2

 - Fully connected data - today this runs off a snapshot; live deployment connects the client's HRIS, comp, performance, and collaboration feeds